devosoft/Empirical/doc/library/prefab/prefab.rst

 Modal
 ~~~~~
-The Modal class can be used to create Bootstrap modals that pop up in the middle of the screen.
+The Modal class can be used to create Bootstrap modals that pops up in the middle of the screen.

-Since this class inherits from web::Div, you can stream your Modal into other web
+Since this class inherits from :code:`web::Div`, you can stream your Modal into other web components with the :code:`<<` operator.
-components with the << operator.
-You can also set the background color of the Modal
-with SetBackground() passing it a string with a color name or it's hex code value.
+You can also set the background color of the Modal with :code:`SetBackground()` passing it a string with a color name or its hex code value.

 Example:
 ********